muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-I am now pretty sure now 9/11 was the work of US "allies.
+I am now pretty sure now 9/11 was the work of US "allies".

 They did not want US leave ME.
 US was abt to do its pivot to Asia then.
 Also the Pentagon missing money became a thing, an audit was